ControlNet/MARLIN/README.md

 ```

 ## References
-If you find this work useful in your research, please cite it.
+If you find this work useful for your research, please consider citing it.
 ```bibtex
 @article{cai2022marlin,
   title = {MARLIN: Masked Autoencoder for facial video Representation LearnINg},